Please comment your favorite ticket numbers you want to ask to discuss with your SHORT comment or summary.

 - Since, proposed solution involves spec changes (Enumerator::Yielder#<<'s arity) a discussion is requested before the provided patch can proceed.

-Updated by ahorek (Pavel Rosický) 10 months ago
+Updated by ahorek (Pavel Rosický) about 4 years ago

 - [Feature #13167] Dir.glob is 25x slower since Ruby 2.2 (ahorek)